-- Representative Copyright and Trademark Issues Litigated The following is a sampling of some of the copyright and trademark issues that Jeff Goldman has litigated: Whether a successful copyright defendant is eligible for an award of attorneys' fees following a dismissal without prejudice.
+- Representative Copyright and Trademark Issues Litigated The following is a sampling of some of the copyright and trademark issues that Jeff Goldman has litigated: Whether a successful copyright defendant is eligible for an award of attorneys' fees as a "prevailing party" following a dismissal without prejudice.
 Kernel Records Oy v.
 Mosley, 2013 WL 3762452 (S.D.
 Fla.
 2013).
-The enforceability of a copyright judgment against entities […]
+The enforceability of a copyright […]

 - For Penske Media Corporation (PMC): JMBM Represents PMC in Acquisition of Variety and Related Assets from Reed Elsevier For Penske Media Corporation (PMC): JMBM Represents PMC in Acquisition of Variety and Related Assets from Reed Elsevier Jeffer Mangels Butler & Mitchell LLP (JMBM) is pleased to have represented long-time client Penske Media Corporation (PMC) in the successful acquisition of the legendary entertainment industry trade publication Variety, from Reed Elsevier.
 JMBM also assisted PMC with […]